-The fully guided 60-minute tour visits the bathing blocks that separated first and second class passengers, the boiler house used to power fumigation, the morgue and the isolation hospital.
-The character of the buildings, the history of the site and the ambience of the natural environment make the Quarantine Station a very evocative place.
+The fully guided tour visits the many areas of the Quarantine Station, including the bathing blocks that separated first and second class passengers, the boiler house used to power fumigation, the morgue and the isolation hospital.
+The character of the buildings, the history of the site and the ambience of the natural environment make visiting the Quarantine Station a moving experience.

 - There are no child or concession prices available for the tour.
 Payment is required to confirm your booking.

 - Closed-toe shoes are required due to uneven terrain.

 - In the event of inclement weather or COVID-19 restrictions, tours may be postponed and rescheduled.

 - Maximum of 25 people per tour.